2011 World Figure Skating Championships: Reaction to the 2011 Tōhoku earthquake and tsunami

 On March 14, 2011, the ISU published a statement that 2011 Worlds would not be held in Tokyo during the dates originally planned, and that a decision regarding rescheduling or a complete cancellation would be made after further evaluation.
 The ISU began considering various possibilities, including holding the event in another country.
 ISU President Ottavio Cinquanta suggested the event could be canceled or postponed until October, with the ISU saying they would make an announcement by March 21.
 The JSF head, Seiko Hashimoto, said that her federation was hoping to reschedule the event to September or October, but Japanese skating fans felt moving it to another country would be a better option.
 Although it would oblige a number of skaters to back out of agreements to appear in skating tours, an important source of income for many, many coaches and officials voiced their preference for April–May, citing greater complications arising from an autumn Worlds.
 However, others noted it would be very difficult for a new host to organize the event in under a month.
 Typically, a host country of a World Championships has over two years and the shortest period was in 2000 when France organized the event in seven months.
 On March 21, the ISU announced that the JSF had relinquished its hosting rights and that it was looking into alternate locations, while noting there would be major logistical challenges to organize the event on short notice.
-The criteria for new candidate hosts included a start date in April or May, 700 hotel rooms, a television production, and two rinks: A competition rink with a minimum 8000 seats and available from the Thursday early morning through Sunday late evening of the following week, and a practice rink from Friday early morning through Friday late evening of the following week.
+The criteriums to bid to hosts the new championships included a new start date in April or May, 700 hotel rooms,a host broadcaster in conditions to produce the event, and two rinks:The main rink to host the competition with a minimum 8000 seats available from the Thursday early morning through Sunday late evening of the following week, and a practice rink from Friday early morning through Friday late evening of the following week.
 Local expertise, good transportation infrastructure, and quick visa processing were also important factors.
-ISU President Ottavio Cinquanta said he would support a bid by the Japanese federation to host the 2015 World Championships.
-In June 2011, Japan was chosen as host for the 2014 World Championships at Saitama.
+ISU President Ottavio Cinquanta said he would support a bid by the Japanese federation to host the 2014 or 2015 World Championships.
+In June 2011, Japan was chosen as the host country for the next championship with available dates who was the 2014 edition at the same proposed venue in Saitama.